 WHAT THE MOON SEES

-The Lab Theater provides a unique space to have simultaneous scenes/choreographies happening at one time.
-“Casita” will be seen and “not seen,” just as the homeless are “seen but not seen.”
-The layering of realities – the artistic, creative world and the deprivation of those without homes reflect our cities, our affluence.
+The Lab Theater is a new location for our annual concert which provides a unique space to have simultaneous scenes/choreographies happening at one time.
+Casita will be seen and “not seen,” just as the homeless are “seen but not seen.”
+The layering of realities – the artistic, creative world and the deprivation of those without homes reflects only what the moon sees.